Steven Stamkos: Personal life

 On June 30, 2017, Stamkos married his long-time girlfriend Sandra Porzio.
 The ceremony was held in Toronto and was attended by several of his current and former teammates.
+He and Sandra have two sons and a daughter.

 On October 26, 2017, the Sarnia Sting announced it was retiring Stamkos' number 91.
 This was done in a ceremony on January 12, 2018.
 Stamkos was the first player to have his jersey retired in the 23-year history of the Sting.